jessicafan3ck/LIM/Synthetic/Synthetic_Pipeline.md

 ---

-# outputs: exact fields & provenance
+# Outputs: Exact Fields & Provenance

 For **each event row where a `from_player_*` exists**, the sidecar includes: